waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/2.3/readme.md

     </ul>
     </details>

-1. Use Azure PowerShell or the Azure CLI to start a compilation job for your configuration
+1. Use Azure PowerShell to start a compilation job for your configuration

 <details>
 <summary>💡 Tips and Tricks</summary>